 • If your loved one is a wartime veteran or any veteran with a service-connected condition, your county Director of Veterans Affairs (find them via PA DMVA at 1-800-547-2838), request a free accredited VSO to file Aid & Attendance and screen for PCAFC.

 3. If your loved one has dementia, ask the diagnosing clinician whether they are in the service area of a participating CMS GUIDE Model provider, and if so, whether your loved one can be referred.
 Penn Memory Center (215-662-7810) and UPMC Division of Geriatric Medicine (412-692-4200) are the confirmed PA flagships.
-If the clinician hasn't heard of GUIDE, point them to the CMS Innovation Center page; it is real and the $2,500/year respite benefit is real.
+If the clinician hasn't heard of GUIDE, point them to the CMS Innovation Center page; it is real, and so is the $2,625/year respite benefit for tier-eligible families.

 4. If you are submitting receipts for FCSP reimbursement, ask your AAA caseworker about the 6-month accumulation rule (6 Pa.
 Code § 20.42) for a planned respite trip, most caregivers don't know about it.